 Vegan beauty is on the rise, almost as fast as the food world.
 And can just say how excited we are to be alive at this time when new beauty and skincare developments are popping up nearly every day.

-As women, we have an extra part in the use and exploitation of animals and up until recently there was not a lot of spotlight or pressure on the beauty industry to make any changes, But the times are a changing…
+As women, we have an extra part in the use and exploitation of animals, and up until recently, there was not a lot of spotlight or pressure on the beauty industry to make any changes, But times are changing…

 Becky’s Instagram is also beautiful.
 I love the layouts and enjoy seeing her feed.
 Her posts are diverse and interactive.
 It’s not full of her personality and style.

 Becky states her aims for her reviews.
 Cruelty-free and vegan beauty, natural ingredients and clean cosmetics, sustainable fashion and secondhand / thrifting / upcycling and low waste living are her standards and ethics.

 I really do appreciate it when a blogger can identify the requirements by which they review things.
 It creates trust in her opinion and added value that so many forgo.
 With the increase in fake vegans and false claims on products, this kind of standard is what we need.

 Becca Brown is the lady behind Things That Grow and while she is not as recognized as Monami Frost, she definitely deserves a mention.
 What I like most about her voice is honest.
 We live in a world of perfection and Becca breaks those walls down to reveal women that are not perfect but beautiful nonetheless.
 A movement that is gaining traction among women.